Recycle, reuse…upcycle with Solley’s Ice Cream tubs

 Our impact on the environment is something which we work hard to limit and this year we have changed to fully recyclable 750ml tubs, scooping cups which are fully biodegradable, compostable spoons and have totally stopped using cone sleeves too.
 But we want to go one step further…Before you pop your finished tubs in for recycling, we want to see how many ways you can reuse and upcycle them!

 We have a few ideas to get you started below and we’d love to see your creations – the more inventive, the better!
-Each month we will be sharing our favourites and picking one winner, who will receive a (full!) replacement tub of the same size.
-You can share with us by tagging us @solleysicecream on instagram, twitter or Facebook, or email to firstname.lastname@example.org.
+Each month we will be sharing our favourites.
+You can share with us by tagging us @solleysicecream on instagram, twitter or Facebook, or email to email@example.com.

 Bird feeders: Our small pots are perfect for home made bird feeders, and with the added bonus of attracting more wildlife into your garden too!
 Try this recipe from the RSPB.